 Drivers and programs may be initialized and run at boot.
-Such programs may be developed to handle custom capabilities that would not normally be part of the JNIOR OS.
+Such programs may be developed to handle custom capabilities that would not normally be part of JANOS.
 The development of these programs is beyond the scope of this document.
-Contact INTEG process group, inc. for further information if you are considering such an undertaking.
+Contact INTEG for further information.